Pietro Boselli: Modeling

 Boselli is represented by British modelling agency Models 1.
 In 2014, he won first place at the World Beauty Fitness & Fashion (WBFF) European ProAm event in the fitness model category.
-He has been seen in American modeling campaigns for clothing retailer Abercrombie & Fitch and fitness club Equinox, as well as the fashion house Moschino and Vogue magazine.
-He has also appeared in spreads for GQ Style and was featured on the cover of Attitude.
+He has appeared in American modeling campaigns for clothing retailer Abercrombie & Fitch and fitness club Equinox, as well as for the fashion house Moschino and Vogue magazine.
+He has also appeared in spreads for GQ Style and has been featured on the cover of Attitude.

 In 2016, he was signed by Armani for their EA7 campaign.
 In the same year, he founded sportswear brand Petra Design.
-In August 2020, he was featured on a lenticular cover of GQ Italia which switched between his image and an image of Michelangelo's David.
-The magazine was successfully sued by the Galleria dell'Accademia, which holds the image rights of the statue, for using a photo of the statue without their permission.
+In August 2020, he was featured on a lenticular cover of GQ Italia, which alternated between his image and an image of Michelangelo's David.
+The magazine was successfully sued by the Galleria dell'Accademia, which holds the image rights to the statue, for using a photograph of the statue without their permission.